 Downtime in a Server Room

 Servers help facilitate many major aspects of a business, such as file storage, customer databases, internet commerce, print services and much more.
 They are essential for the running of a business that uses any type of technology system and downtime in a server room can lead to productivity slowing or evening stopping, costing a business’s profitability.
-Within just one year, it has been found by Opinium that the total hours of downtime for UK businesses was 149 million hours.
-This resulted in an economic loss of £12.3 billion in productivity.
-It is therefore important for businesses to know how to protect their server rooms and reduce potential downtime.
+Within just one year, UK businesses lost a staggering £21.3 billion due to internet outages alone in 2023, according to a report compiled by Sonar IT, demonstrating the dramatic financial impact of system failure.
+It is therefore important for businesses to know how to protect their server rooms and reduce potential downtime, an essential step in ensuring business continuity and one that vastly improves efficiency in facility management.

 7 Ways to Reduce Downtime in a Server Room